caisepolente/taoPPM/_posts/2015-01-18-gate-management.md

 structure) analysis.
 Since gates mark the end of a stage (or the start in the case of project start gate), it became natural to have stages and gates that mirror a "most common" technical delivery process.

-AGM requires the shift from a stage (or phase) thinking to a pure gate view point.
+Agile Gate Management requires the shift from a stage (or phase) thinking to a pure gate view point.
 Breaking the reference between a gate and any technical or specific project delivery phase helps in looking at gates as pure performance audit point for the project.